 Managing Debt: A Thoughtful, Comprehensive Approach

 Debt sometimes is treated like a bad word.
 When managed correctly, the right kind of debt can be a useful financial tool.
 Paying off debt in a timely manner and not letting it get out of hand is certainly important.
-But debt is still just one part of your bigger financial picture.
+But managing debt is still just one part of your bigger financial picture.

 Start by defining your goals and monthly budget

 It may be tempting to throw all the money you can at debt, but if you dig too deep, you may not have funds for regular monthly expenses – which can lead back to debt.
 Start by identifying your goals – do you want to pay debt off quickly, simplify your life by having fewer debts, minimize interest accrual, etc.?
 Next, create a realistic budget for all your expenses to accurately show how much money you truly have available to put towards debt after paying for monthly living expenses, like mortgage, retirement savings, and the rest.